Article April 19, 2021

-The project is based on three pillars: development of scientific research in health, acquisition of high-cost material and equipment and education, with the education of pediatricians and training for the employees.
+The project is based on three pillars: development of scientific research on healthcare, acquisition of high-cost materials and equipment, and education, with skill development for pediatricians and health care workers.
 The triad seeks to improve the patients' quality of life and the reduction of infant-juvenile mortality in Brazil.

-Founded in 1919 in Curitiba (PR), the Hospital Pequeno Príncipe is a not for profit institution that assists children and adolescents from all over the country.
-The hospital provides over 313,000 visits annually, with about 70 percent of them for children and adolescents served by the the Unified Health System (SUS).
+Founded in 1919 in Curitiba (Paraná State), Hospital Pequeno Príncipe is a non-profit institution that provides health care to children and adolescents from all over the country.
+The hospital does over 313,000 health checks annually, 70 percent of which for patients served by the Unified Health System (SUS).

 Carta, Cartão, Afeto (Letter, Card, Affection)

 Through the Brazilian tax incentive Law Incentivo à Cultura (Federal Culture Incentive Law – Lei Rouanet), we support cultural projects that contribute to the expansion of the cultural repertoire of patients at the Hospital Pequeno Príncipe, in Curitiba, in Paraná State.